istvan0304/ck-file-manager/README.md

                     'class' => 'istvan0304\ckfilemanager\components\CkFileManagerComponent',
-                    'useOriginalFilename' => false,     		     //use filename (seo friendly) or use a hash 'uploadPath' => 'uploads/files',                 //set upload path (default /uploads) 'allowDuplicateFiles' => false,                  //Let you to upload an files more than one times (default: false)
+                    'useOriginalFilename' => false,     		     //use filename (seo friendly) or use a hash 'uploadPath' => 'uploads/files',                 //set upload path (default /uploads) 'allowDuplicateFile' => false,                  //Let you to upload an files more than one times (default: false)
                 ],

 Usage for images